Security testing that matches your priorities and needs.Apply Now

 Query more advanced metrics to track metrics measuring your program's ROI.

 Intelligent Pattern matching finds common issues and identifies duplicate reports.

 * Free HackerOne Professional subscription.
 If you pay out cash bounties, HackerOne will charge the usual 20% payment processing fee.

 Projects in scope must only be Open Source projects that are covered by an OSI license.

 Projects must be active and at least 3 months old (age is defined by shipped releases/code contributions).

 You add a SECURITY.md in your project root that provides details for how to submit vulnerabilities (example).

 Display a link to your HackerOne profile from either the primary or secondary navigation on your project's website.

 You maintain an initial response to new reports of less than a week.

-To apply, simply click the link below to send us an email and include the name of your project, your project website, and share some details about why you would like to receive HackerOne Community.
-Please note: all approvals at the discretion of HackerOne and decisions are final.Apply for HackerOne Community Edition
+To apply, submit the form below and include the name of your project, your project website, and share some details about why you would like to receive HackerOne Community.
+Please note: all approvals at the discretion of HackerOne and decisions are final.Apply Now